saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#int">Int</a>!</td>
 <td>

-The position of the attribute in the storefront navigation (0 by default)
+The position of the attribute in the storefront navigation (0 by default).

 </td>
 </tr>